wna-se/flexible-starter-kit-storage-and-interfaces/README.md

 post-logout-redirect-uris: ["http://localhost:8085/elixir/login"]
 ```

-Now that everything should be configured properly, return to the root folder of the `starter-kit-lsaai-mock` and run:
+Now that everything should be configured properly, from the root folder of the `starter-kit-lsaai-mock` run:

 ```shell
 docker compose up -d
 ```

+## Starting storage-and-interfaces with LS-AAI-mock

-Lastly, return to the root of the `starter-kit-storage-and-interfaces` folder and run:
+From the root of the `starter-kit-storage-and-interfaces` folder and run:

 ```shell
 docker compose up -d